-Using an improvisational approach reflecting the processes of making stop-frame animated films; collages build into narrative and animated figures who's scales are governed by a secret law govern these worlds.
+Using an improvisational approach reflecting the processes of making my stop-frame animated films; collages build into narrative and animated figures.

-My visual art was selected twice for The New Contemporaries exhibition, in which I was also a prize winner; I have exhibited, amongst others, at Wellcome Collection, and District of Columbia Arts Center USA, in 'The New Future' with two other artists focusing on issues of science and space.
-I also showed in a touring exhibition 'Dear Christine,' funded by The Arts Council of Great Britain, which opened at Vane Art Gallery, Newcastle, UK, and went onto the Elysium Gallery in Swansea, Wales.
-My performance (as video) and visual art will feature in the 2021 Venice Biennale.
+My visual art was selected twice for The New Contemporaries exhibition, in which I was also a prize winner.
+Selected exhibition: at Wellcome Collection, and District of Columbia Arts Centre USA, in 'The New Future' focusing on issues of science and space.
+2019 a part of 'Dear Christine,' funded by The Arts Council of Great Britain, opening at Vane Art Gallery, Newcastle, UK, Elysium Gallery.

-Currently showing in Apocalypse Biennale which marks the 2021 cancelled Venice Biennale by celebrating the art of the Apocalypse: revisiting Albrecht Durer's 15th Century woodcuts and showing new work from contemporary European artists.
+2021 Apocalypse Biennale marking the 2021 cancelled Venice Biennale by celebrating the art of the Apocalypse: revisiting Albrecht Durer's 15th Century woodcuts and showing new work from contemporary European artists.

 Installation and video work:

-Flatlanders (2007), an animated video installation premiered in Guildford Cathedral alongside a debate which included, herself and physicists Dr Brian Cox and Dr Jim al Khalili, 'Is Science The New Religion?'
-The work referenced the ancient Greek character of Themis, in connection with the launch of the epic experiment at CERN, incorporating sound taken from the The Large Hadron Collider (LHC), the world's largest and most powerful particle accelerator.(thanks to Milton Mermikides for sounds).
+2007 Flatlanders, an animated video installation premiered in Guildford Cathedral alongside a debate which included, herself and physicists Dr Brian Cox and Dr Jim al Khalili, 'Is Science The New Religion?'
+The work referenced the ancient Greek character of Themis, in connection with the launch of the epic experiment at CERN, incorporating sound taken from the Large Hadron Collider (LHC), the world's largest and most powerful particle accelerator.(thanks to Milton Mermikides for sounds).